General MBA vs. Healthcare MBA vs. MHA: Key Differences You Need to Know Before Choosing

 As similar as healthcare MBA and MHA programs can seem at first glance, the coursework in each may be very different.
 Whereas MHA programs generally prepare students for highly specialized health administration roles in the clinical, public health and health policy spheres, healthcare management MBA programs tend to teach more transferable competencies applicable in medicine and non-clinical settings (e.g., medtech, pharma, insurance and entrepreneurship) and in fields entirely unrelated to healthcare.

 One final consideration you may have is flexibility.
 No MHA programs accredited by the Commission on Accreditation of Healthcare Management Education are currently offered entirely online.
 When colleges and universities offer a hybrid MHA, it may still involve full-time study and a semester-long practicum or field experience.
-On the other hand, accredited online healthcare MBAs are relatively common, and Case Western Reserve designed its online MBA with a Healthcare Management Track for maximum flexibility so students can keep earning income while studying.
+On the other hand, accredited online healthcare MBAs are relatively common, and Case Western Reserve designed its online MBA in Healthcare Management for maximum flexibility so students can keep earning income while studying.
 Live, synchronous sessions make up just 60 to 90 minutes of coursework per week per class, and students can complete asynchronous work when it is most convenient.
 That makes the MBA the best choice if your goal is to launch a career in what is arguably one of the few recession-proof fields out there without disrupting your life.

 If you're confident you want to apply to a healthcare management MBA program but aren't sure you meet Case Western Reserve's admission requirements, connect with an Enrollment Advisor at email@example.com or 216.352.4965.